sgb67/enformer_loader_sgb/README.md

 # Enformer_loader

-This directory contains some sample data to be used for the dataloaders for finetuning `enformer_pytorch`.
+This repo is made to preprocess `.bigWig` data to be used to finetune Enformer, and to provide Pytorch `DataLoader` structures to do so.
+Currently only supports prediction of a single track.

 ## Installation
 1. Pull the repository and `cd` into the repo directory